ALPHYPSYCHE/Kubernetes/README.md

 if you want you can move the namespace to the pod-definition.yml under the metadata section.

 ## REPLICATION CONTROLLER

+The Replication Controller ensures a specified number of replicas of a pod are running at all times.
+It monitors the state of pods and takes corrective actions, such as creating or terminating pods, to maintain the desired number of instances and ensure application availability and resilience.

 Replica Sets :
 Replica Sets ensure continuous access to an app and its data, even if a pod stops. with Replica Sets (newer version than replication controller) we unsure that if a pod stops, the user will still have access to the app and data.